julianamrosa/DATA205/README.md

 5- visualizations_and_statistical_analysis.Rmd

-  contains the R code that performes some statistical analyses and produces more sofisticated visualizations (for answering a couple of research questions).
+  contains the R code that performs some statistical analyses and produces more sofisticated visualizations (for answering a couple of research questions).

 6- visualizations_and_statistical_analysis_2.ipynb